Lesson Plan - Get It!

 In this lesson, you will explore why juries are important and why serving on a jury is an important role for a citizen.

-Watch the video Trial by Jury: What’s the Big Deal? from the State Bar of Georgia (below).
-Answer the questions on TEDEd's Trial by Jury: What's the Big Deal? quiz based on the video (You may have to create a free account first):
+Watch the video Trial by Jury: What's the Big Deal? from the State Bar of Georgia.
+Take note so you'll be able to answer the questions in the quiz that follows.

 Now, watch the video Court Shorts: Jury Service from the United States Courts (below).
 Answer the following questions based on the video.
 The answers will be your notes for the rest of the lesson: